numeract/aws-lambda-r/doc/old/AWS-setup.md

 6. Select "Delete VPC" option

-## Subnet
+### Subnet

 1. Go to AWS Console
 2. Select VPC from Services menu
-3. From VPC Dashboard,Virtual Private Cloud section, select "Subnets"
+3. From VPC Dashboard, Virtual Private Cloud section, select "Subnets"
 4. Select the subnet you want to delete
 5. Click on "Actions" button